APVISO + GitLab Integration - apviso [APVISO](/)Product

 Scheduled Comprehensive Pentests

 While merge request pentests use a quick profile to keep pipeline times reasonable, you can schedule comprehensive pentests using GitLab's pipeline schedules.
 Run a full APVISO pentest nightly or weekly against your production or staging environment, with the results appearing in the Security Dashboard.
-Any new findings are automatically filed as issues with a scheduled-scan label.
+Any new findings are automatically filed as issues with a `scheduled-scan` label.

 This dual approach — quick pentests in MR pipelines and comprehensive scheduled pentests — provides both developer-friendly fast feedback and thorough periodic security coverage.